Proposals

 When a client accepts a proposal:

-- The contract is ready for signing (or already signed)
+- The contract is ready for signing (or already signed as part of acceptance)

 - The questionnaire responses are saved

-- A booking can be created automatically (if coming from an inquiry)
+- A booking can be created automatically (if coming from a lead)

 - Payment is collected (if you set that up)